 4. Nothing much to do in the city

 You might regret moving to Austin because there isn’t much to do in the city.
-Austin is a great place to live if you’re looking for a laid-back lifestyle, but if you’re looking for an exciting city with a lot of things to do, you might be disappointed.
+Austin is a great place to live for those looking for a laid-back lifestyle, but individuals looking for an exciting city with a lot of things to do, you might be disappointed.
 There are only a few bars and clubs in the city, and the nightlife is pretty dead.
 The city also doesn’t have many art galleries or museums.

 The city is also very hot during the summer, so you’ll have to deal with the heat if you move here thus limiting outdoor activities.